Graham Perrett

-Graham Douglas Perrett (born 5 January 1966) is an Australian politician who has been a member of the House of Representatives since 2007, representing the Queensland seat of Moreton for the Australian Labor Party (ALP).
+Graham Douglas Perrett (born 5 January 1966) is an Australian former politician who was a member of the House of Representatives from 2007 to 2025, representing the Queensland seat of Moreton for the Australian Labor Party (ALP).
 He worked as a schoolteacher, solicitor, and political staffer before entering parliament.

 Early life

 Perrett was born in St George in Queensland in 1966 (seventh child in a family of ten children), and received a diploma of teaching in 1985.
 He taught for three years in schools on the Darling Downs and Far North Queensland, then another eight years in Brisbane.

 In 1993, Perrett completed a BA (Hons) through the University of Queensland.
 His thesis was a study of The Autobiography of Malcolm X. He later received an LL.B. from Queensland University of Technology in 1999.
 He worked as a solicitor of the Supreme Court of Queensland from 1999 to 2005 in Quinn & Scattini.
 After working with the Queensland Independent Education Union as an organiser he was given a role as a senior policy adviser to the Premier of Queensland, Peter Beattie, in 2005, and later for the Minister for Health, Stephen Robertson.